railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Search for a partner
 ^^^^^^^^^^^^^^^^^^^^

-Above the partner list you'll see a search form that enables you to quickly filter the partners.
-Two tabs are available for searching – :guilabel:`Basic Search` and :guilabel:`Advanced Search`.
-The latter simply shows more fields to narrow your selection.
+Above the partner list you will see a search form that enables you to quickly filter the partners.

+The \ ``Customers`` \ filter is enabled by default showing partners who are customers.
-If you've applied no filter, the list shows every partner in the system.
+If you have applied no filter, the list shows every partner in the system.
 For space reasons this list shows only the first few partners.
 If you want to display other records you can search for them or navigate through the whole list using the :guilabel:`First`, :guilabel:`Previous`, :guilabel:`Next`, :guilabel:`Last` arrows.